AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 ## String Tokens

-String tokens are special strings you can use in text formatters instead of using formatting functions described later, string tokens are suitable when you need only basic formatting, but they cover most of the cases.
+String tokens are special string values you can use in text formatters instead of using formatting functions described below.
+They are suitable when you need only basic formatting, but they cover most of the cases.

 Here is how tokens can be used in tooltips, series labels or axes labels: